Small Business Energy Plans in Texas

 Non-time-of-use rates

 A non-TOU rate structure has consistent rates throughout the day and night.
-Your bills are more predictable because the rate does not change.
+Your bills are more predictable because the rate does not change, though you can’t take advantage of lower prices during off-peak hours.
 If you prefer stability and planning ahead, non-TOU rates are a good option.

 Small business electricity FAQs